skarlekar/smart-quora/README.md

 ![award](images/sq-award-question.png)

 ## Exercises
 There are a few issues in this application as it stands.
+They are:
-###
+### Issue 1